AkshayaNarayana/UMBC-DATA606-Capstone/docs/proposal.md

 - Time period: The data covers job postings from September 2021 to September 23.
 - What does each row represent?
 Each row represents a unique job posting.
 - Data dictionary
---Columns name
+- -Columns name
---Data type
+- -Data type
---Defition
+- -Defition
---Potential values (for categorical valuables, what are the categories?)
+- -Potential values (for categorical valuables, what are the categories?)
-Which variable/column will be your target/label in your ML model?
+- Which variable/column will be your target/label in your ML model?
-Which variables/columns may be selected as features/predictors for your ML models?
+- Which variables/columns may be selected as features/predictors for your ML models?